samukasmk/samukasmk/README.md

 ## Here is some important information about me:
 - 🇧🇷 I'm a software developer from Brazil (São Paulo)
-- 🐍 I'm more skilled in Python programming language
+- 🐍 I'm skilled in Python programming language
 - 🧑🏽‍💻 I've been building web products like (SAAS, PAAS, and IAAS) in different teams and organizations for over 8 years
 - 🛠️ But I started my career in 2010 as a System Administrator working with Linux environments in cloud platforms
 - 💼 Currently I'm working as a consultant to [ChatGuru company](https://chatguru.com.br/)